Characterising the infinite volume scaling limit of gradient models with non-convex energy: Introduction

-A good amount of progress in this direction has been made in the last twenty-five years; Brydges and Yau \cite{BY90} studied the effect of analytic perturbations of the quadratic potential and concluded that the large-scale behaviour is Gaussian.
-Naddaf and Spencer \cite{NS97} proved the same non-perturbatively for strictly convex $ V$ and for zero tilt.
-The corresponding extension to non-zero tilt was obtained by Giacomin, Olla and Spohn \cite{GOS}.
-For the same class of potentials, Funaki and Spohn \cite{FS97} proved the strict convexity of the surface tension (see also \cite{DGI00}) and showed a bijection between ergodic \emph{infinite-volume gradient Gibbs measures} (or \emph{infinite-volume} \emph{GGMs}) and their tilt.
-We refer to the reviews by Funaki \cite{Fun05}, Velenik \cite{Velenik} and Sheffield \cite{She05} for further results and references.
-As a unifying feature, all of the (non-perturbative) results mentioned previously rely on the strict convexity of the potential $V$, be it for the Brascamp-Lieb inequality, the Helffer-Sj\"ostrand random walk representation (\cite{FS97,DGI00}) or coupling to Langevin dynamics and homogenisation (\cite{FS97,DGI00,AW}).
+The strict convexity of $V$ appears as the collective assumption underlying these results, as they all employ methods that do not admit a straightforward analogue in the case of non-convex potentials.
+They variously rely on the Brascamp-Lieb inequality, the Helffer-Sj\"ostrand random walk representation (\cite{DGI00,GOS}), and exploiting the associated Langevin dynamics and homogenisation (\cite{FS97,DGI00,AW}).
+Much more is known about these models, and we refer to reviews by Funaki \cite{Fun05}, Sheffield \cite{She05} and Velenik \cite{Velenik} for a detailed overview and further references.

 The field for non-convex potential $V$ is less completely surveyed.
-In dimension $d=2 $, Biskup and Koteck\'{y} \cite{BK07} and Biskup and Spohn \cite{BS11} studied a class of non-convex $V$ that are a log-mixture of centred Gaussians, all for zero tilt.
-Their results are limited to the specific case of zero tilt in dimension two.
+Biskup and Koteck\'{y} \cite{BK07} and Biskup and Spohn \cite{BS11} studied a class of non-convex $V$ that are a log-mixture of centred Gaussians.
+They showed that for sufficiently non-convex potentials, the (translation-invariant) infinite-volume Gibbs states are not unique \cite{BK07}, but the corresponding scaling limit remains in the Gaussian universality class \cite{BS11}.
+Their results are limited to the specific case of zero tilt and (for \cite{BK07}) dimension two.
 For the high-temperature (i.e., small $ \beta $) regime, Cotar, Deuschel and M\"uller \cite{CDM} proved strict convexity of the surface tension, and Cotar and Deuschel \cite{CD09} showed Gaussian decay of correlations and a Gaussian scaling limit for a class of non-convex potentials which are small perturbations of a Gaussian measure.